hafffe/nextjs-sanity-template/readme.md

 #### Features
-- Preview blog posts
+- Preview
-- GraphQL
 - Written in typescript & types generated with codegen
+- Usage of webp when supported